DanielPNewman/DanielPNewman.github.io/principles.md

 	- Past mistakes have taught me this across three such situations, investing in: 1.
 Lithium miners; 2.
 Semiconductor producers and 3.
 Water treatment in China.
 For each of these I correctly identified areas/themes ripe for huge growth, and I had high conviction, and I invested at a time when there was still plenty of growth ahead.
 I tried to pick a single stock within each of these to invest in.
 This worked out ok, but I would have made more money with less volatility if I had spread my bets across a few players in each theme instead of trying to pick just one per theme.

 ***
+- **Ensure understanding by all parties before locking in any decisions and use both written and verbal communication to do this.**

+	-  Although it applies to all areas of planning, I learnt this principle/directive while planning travel adventures with friends!
+Text messages/emails alone have lead to accidently misaligned itineraries on too many occasions, teaching me that verbal as well as written communucation while planning is essential!

+***
 - **Don’t sweat the small stuff**

 	- I have a tendency to worry too much about some things, even though history shows that most of these things did not matter in hindsight.
 So I would have been better-off by not worrying too much.